-Both the Indiana Department of Revenue (IDOR) and IDOE have adopted rules to implement the program.
-The IDOE has created an application and agreement for certification as a scholarship granting organization.
+Both the Indiana Department of Education (IDOE) and Indiana Department of Revenue (IDOR) have adopted rules to implement the SGO program.
+IDOE has created an application and agreement for certification as a scholarship granting organization.
 An organization that seeks certification as an SGO must submit the application and agreement as well as documents that establish eligibility under applicable statutes and rules.
 The application and supporting documentation should be submitted as a single pdf to email@example.com.
 The required documents must include:

 - Proof of 501(c)(3) status.